MRoesstad/Mater/blenderproc_ws/README.md

 # Dataset Creation
 This workspace is created for dataset creation.
-It utelises BlenderProc and bop_toolkit.
-All you need make it work is suplying a ply file.
-From there the generate_json.py will create a json file.
+It utilises BlenderProc and bop_toolkit.
+All you need to make it work is to supply a ply file.
+From there, the generate_json.py will create a JSON file.
-This script looks for specific object name. ojb_000001, obj_000002 ...
-Therefore remember to change the name of the ply files.
-In addition to this change the amount of objects you are using in dataset_params.py in bop_toolkit.
+This script looks for a specific object name. ojb_000001, obj_000002 ...
+Therefore, remember to change the name of the ply files.
+In addition to this change, the number of objects you are using in dataset_params.py in the bop_toolkit.
 The required dataset should have a structure similar to:
 ```
 my_dataset/
 ├── models/